skytruong90/Group_Gen-Python/README.md

 # Title: Group Generator Project
-### This is a python program that can be used to generate groups of people after inputting the names of all the people grouping up.
+### This is a simple python program that can be used to generate groups of people after inputting all user's names.

 ## Here's how to use the program: